 - Omnichannel support for managing customer interactions from every channel in a single view.

-- Freddy AI agent to automate common tasks, collect information, and resolve simple issues end-to-end.
+- Freddy AI agent to automate common tasks and resolve simple issues end-to-end.

 - Automations for ticket assignment, follow-ups, and repetitive actions.

-However, its interface feels dated compared to newer platforms, and its integrations can be limited for teams using custom software.
+Limitations: The interface feels dated compared to newer platforms, and integrations can be limited for teams using custom or niche software.

 5. LiveChat